Czechitas-podklady-WEB/shoplist/docs/sending.md

 ## Move item up or down in a list [POST]

-Move the item with give *id* from up or down in the list.
+Move the item with given *id* up or down in a list.

 ```
 {{ site.apibase }}/weeks/{weekNumber}/days/{day}/{id}/actions